Do you need a logger for free tree removal?

 This may be possible, but it will depend on a few factors.

-The above-mentioned instances are applicable when the tree is on the city’s land.
-If the tree is in your yard, the city will not pay for its removal.
+The abovementioned instances apply when the tree is on the city’s land.
+The city will not pay for removal if the tree is in your yard.
 You have to pay for that yourself.

 Are There Free Tree Removal Services?